YuukanOO/uniformcss.com/get-started/introduction/overview.md

 ## Introducing Uniform &nbsp;&nbsp;

-Thank you for checking out Uniform CSS!
-Uniform is a Sass-based utility framework that is principled around scale, ease-of-use, and customizability.
+Thank you for checking out Uniform CSS, a utility-first CSS framework built entirely on Sass.
+Uniform was designed to help front-end teams build beautifully consistent and maintainable sites, and UI components.
+It is principled around scale, speed, ease-of-use, and customizability.
 The easiest way to get started is via the CDN or as a Sass dependency.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}